Bemowo: Religion

-Within the district are located Several Catholic parish churches are located within the district, including: Church of the Exaltation of the Holy Cross, Church of Mary the Mother of God, Church of Our Lady of the Sharp Gate, St. Josaphat Church, and St. Luke the Evangelist Church, as well as the St. John Paul II Parish Chapel.
+The district features several Catholic, including: Church of the Exaltation of the Holy Cross, Church of Mary the Mother of God, Church of Our Lady of the Sharp Gate, St. Josaphat Church, and St. Luke the Evangelist Church, as well as the St. John Paul II Parish Chapel.
 Additionally, there is also the Warsaw Wola Pentecostal Church, housed in the historic Schneider Villa at 59 Połczyńska Street.
 The district also includes the Bemowo Cemetery in Boernerowo.